 The air fryer has a bit of a reputation for “crisping” things up, but these air fryer chocolate chip cookies are dreamily soft.
 The pockets of melted chocolate are nestled perfectly in the sweet dough, just like the cookies we all grew up making in the oven.
 Now we can just make them quicker!

-Once you master how to bake cookies in the air fryer, you can experiment with marshmallow chocolate chip cookies, white chocolate raspberry cookies, butterscotch cookies… all of your favorites!
+Once you master how to bake cookies in the air fryer, you can experiment with air fryer brownies, peanut butter cookies, white chocolate raspberry cookies, butterscotch cookies… all of your favorites!

 How to Make Air Fryer Cookies